New York Citizenship & Naturalization Attorney

 - Have a “good moral character”

-Navigating these eligibility requirements can be complex, and that's where we come in.
+Navigating these eligibility requirements can be complex, and that is where we come in.
 Our team is well-versed in assessing individual circumstances to determine the best pathway to citizenship.
 For those who may face challenges meeting these requirements, we provide firm support and guidance through alternative legal avenues that may be available.
-It's crucial to have this support, as these criteria are stringently evaluated by USCIS, and minor errors in documentation or understanding can lead to significant delays.
+It is crucial to have this support, as these criteria are stringently evaluated by USCIS, and minor errors in documentation or understanding can lead to significant delays.

 The Naturalization Process